 Our goal is to develop Bristol-GIN to become UK-GIN, providing data management services for neuroscience research groups and other adjacent labs across the country.
 We intend to expand this service by developing a database that would allow data queries based on any relevant data/metadata parameter across repositories.
 This major development would make it possible to further build a cloud programmable layer dedicated to executing bespoke data analysis workflows integrated with the database and run by teams of neuroscientists.
 Once fully implemented, this data management system would embed open science, team science, and big science as the default approach for all UK Neuroscience.

 Neural activity can be broadly divided into fast and slow types.
 The former consists of neuronal cell membrane potential fluctuations occurring on the timescale of milliseconds.
 This is the timescale that the brain uses to carry out computations and, therefore, to produce perception and cognition.
 On the other hand, slow type activity consists of neuronal membrane potential fluctuations occurring on the timescale of seconds.
 The slow activity is typically thought to underlie attentional processes and brain state transitions and, therefore, is considered to be of non-computational nature.
-Spontaneous neural activity dynamics on this particular timescale is the subject of my latest research.
+Spontaneous neural activity dynamic on this particular timescale was the subject of my first postdoc research project.

-In our research we use state of the art high density Neuropixels extracellular electrodes to simultaneously record local field potentials and spiking activity of hundreds of neurons.
-The top left image shows a coronal slice of the mouse brain with fluorescent tracks indicating two electrodes inserted at different locations in the left hemisphere, spanning approximately 4 mm of the brain tissue each, and recording activity in cortical, hippocampal, and thalamic regions.
+In our research we used state of the art high density Neuropixels extracellular electrodes to simultaneously record local field potentials and spiking activity of hundreds of neurons.
+The top-left image shows a coronal slice of the mouse brain with fluorescent tracks indicating two electrodes inserted at different locations in the left hemisphere, spanning approximately 4 mm of the brain tissue each, and recording activity in cortical, hippocampal, and thalamic regions.
 Spiking activity yielded by these recordings can be represented as a raster image shown on the top right with black stripes representing action potentials (spikes) generated by individual neurons.
-Activity of individual neurons can also be pooled together to generate population firing rates in individual brain areas represented by a black trace below the raster.
+Activity of individual neurons can also be pooled together to generate population firing rates across individual brain areas.

-Simulation of Physiological Sleep Rhythms and Absence Seizures.
-The image on the left shows a schematic representation of the thalamocortical neural network model used in my simulations with separate cortical and thalamic subnetworks and connections between them.
+Simulations of Physiological Sleep Rhythms and Absence Seizures.
+The image on the left shows a schematic representation of the corticothalamic neural network computational model with separate cortical and thalamic subnetworks and connections between them.
 The image on the right shows simulated electroencephalogram traces that the model produces in different physiological and pathological states.
-Abbreviations: Cortical layers 2 and 3 (L2/3), 4 (L4), 5 (L5), and 6 (L6), nucleus reticularis thalami (NRT), thalamocortical nucleus (TC), first order (FO), higher order (HO), regular spiking cell (RS), early firing cell (EF), intrinsically bursting cell (IB), repetitive intrinsically bursting cell (RIB), network driver cell (ND), and fast spiking cell (FS).
+Abbreviations: Cortical layers 2 and 3 (L2/3), 4 (L4), 5 (L5), and 6 (L6), nucleus reticularis thalami (NRT), thalamocortical nucleus (TC), first order (FO), higher order (HO), regular spiking cell (RS), early firing cell (EF), intrinsically bursting cell (IB), repetitive intrinsically bursting cell (RIB), network driver cell (ND), fast spiking cell (FS), and electrical gap junction (GJ). + and - indicate excitatory and inhibitory synapses, respectively.

 The resulting model replicated key cellular and network electric oscillatory behaviours as commonly reported in the literature, as well as routinely observed in the neural activity recordings in sleeping or anaesthetised animals in our lab.
 Simulations of network oscillations are shown in the encephalograms on the top right.
 These oscillations included delta waves (1-4 Hz) characteristic of deep stages of sleep, slow waves (<1 Hz) and the sleep spindles (6.5-14 Hz) typically observed in early stages of the sleep cycle.
 The model would transition between different oscillatory behaviours in response to changes in the input resistance of neuronal membranes mimicking physiological processes observed during sleep in humans and animals.
 Crucially, when various pathological changes were introduced, simulated desynchronised neural activity characteristic of wakefulness would start producing regular highly synchronous spike and wave discharges that occur during human (4 Hz) and rodent (7 Hz) absence seizures.
 The construction of this computational model led us to device a single theoretical framework to understand childhood absence epilepsy and to summarise decades of detailed experimental work in both humans and animals.

 The first version of this model was presented in my PhD thesis and, not withstanding certain limitations, allowed to model spike and wave discharges as observed in humans.
 The second version of the model fixed earlier limitations and extended its application to animal models of spike and wave discharges.
-Description of the second version of the model have been published in Paper 1 and Paper 2.
-The Neuron code describing version 1 and version 2 of the model is available on Github.
+Description of the second version of the model has been published in Paper 1 (sleep waves) and Paper 2 (absence seizures).
+The Neuron code describing version 1 (used in my PhD thesis) and version 2 (used in the published articles) of the model is available on Github.

 Analysis Software Development for Intracellular Recordings#

-Detecting excitatory postsynaptic potentials in the central synapse and doing quantal analysis with 'minis'.
+Detecting excitatory postsynaptic potentials in the central synapse and performing quantal analysis with 'minis'.
 The image on the left shows the performance (d') of 'minis' software and other two most commonly used algorithms (Mini Analysis and pClamp) in the field of synaptic function research in detecting extracellular postsynaptic potentials in cortical pyramidal cells.
 The image on the right shows the quantal analysis results produced in the same type of cells by 'minis'.
-The amplitude (quantal size) of minis turns out to be inversely proportional to the cell capacitance (size) giving the estimate of the electrical size of synapse equal to 33 femtocoulombs.
-Abbreviations: Cortical layers 2 and 3 (L2/3), and 5 (L5), miniature excitatory postsynaptic potential (mEPSP), quantal analysis (QA).
-References: Nevian et al. (2007) and Hardingham et al. (2010).
+The amplitude (quantal size) of minis turns out to be inversely proportional to the cell capacitance (size) giving the estimate of the electrical size of synapse approximately equal to 31.5 femtocoulombs (the slope of the line via the origin).
+Abbreviations: Cortical layers 2 and 3 (L2/3), and 5 (L5). **** indicates (highly) significantly different at p ≤ 10-5 level, paired t-test.

 Miniature postsynaptic potentials or currents (also known as minis) commonly occur across many types of synapses of the central nervous system and are caused by spontaneous release of neurotransmitter from presynaptic vesicles.
-Measurements of minis’ amplitudes, rise times, and frequencies are widely used in neuroscience research to assess the state of the synaptic function.
-However, accurate detection of minis is difficult due to larger minis overshadowing smaller ones and due to many smaller minis being difficult to distinguish from membrane potential noise fluctuations.
+Measurements of minis’ amplitudes, rise times, and frequencies are widely used in neuroscience research to assess the state of synaptic function.
+However, accurate detection of minis is difficult due to larger minis overshadowing smaller ones and due to many smaller minis being difficult to distinguish from membrane potential physiological noise fluctuations.
 As part of our work to devise an accurate method to estimate the electrical size of the central synapse, we have developed a software (called ‘minis’) that can detect spontaneous postsynaptic potentials reliably well.
-Our aim is to make this software available to the larger scientific community.

 As part of this effort, we compared the performance of ‘minis’ to the two most widely used algorithms in the field of synaptic function research: ‘Mini Analysis’ (Bluecell) and pClamp (Molecular Devices).
 The image on the top left shows the overall performance (d’) of the three algorithms for detecting simulated excitatory postsynaptic potentials. d’ is a common measure of signal detection performance that combines both sensitivity and specificity of signal detection. ‘minis’ shows a superior performance compared to the other two algorithms.
-Currently we are working on a manuscript describing ‘minis’ software with the software trial version available on Github.
-The source code will be made available once the manuscript is published.
+More detailed comparisons are available in the benchmarking-dedicated manuscript.

-The ‘minis’ software can be used for detecting postsynaptic potentials and spikes but can also be used to do the quantal analysis in the central synapse.
-It does it by taking noise recordings in the pharmacologically silenced somatic intracellular recordings and superimposing them with simulated minis (by using the genetic algorithm) until the noise + simulated minis voltage trace roughly corresponds to the noise + real minis recording.
+The ‘minis’ software can be used to detect postsynaptic potentials and spikes but can also be used to perform the quantal analysis in the central synapse.
+It does it by taking noise recordings in the pharmacologically silenced somatic whole-cell patch clamp recordings and superimposing them with simulated minis (using the genetic algorithm) until the ‘noise + simulated minis’ voltage trace roughly corresponds to the ‘noise + real minis’ recording in terms of amplitude and rise time distributions of detected minis-like events.
 In this way we can use the simulated minis distribution (3D distribution in terms of amplitude * rise time * frequency) as a proxy for the real minis distribution.
-The mean amplitude of simulated events turns out to be inversely proportional to the capacitance (or size) of neurons as predicted by the capacitor theory.
-By fitting this relationship with a line gives us an estimate of the electrical size of the cortical synapse which is approximately equal to 33 femtocoulombs of charge.
-Manuscript describing the quantal analysis method implemented in ‘minis’ is already available online.
+The mean amplitude of simulated events turns out to be inversely proportional to the capacitance (or size) of neurons as shown in the top-right image and as predicted by the capacitor theory.
+By fitting this relationship with a line gives us an estimate of the electrical size of the excitatory cortical synapse which is approximately equal to 31.5 femtocoulombs (the slope of the line via the origin) of synaptically injected charge.
+A manuscript describing the quantal analysis method implemented in ‘minis’ is available online.

 Transcranial Magnetic Stimulation Studies in Humans#